Filipino community in Toronto: Age

 People of Filipino origin are more likely than Canada's population to be either children or employed young adults, while Filipino Canadians are less likely to be retirees or seniors.

 Educational attainment

-Canadian adults of Filipino origin are more likely than the rest of the population to have a university degree.
-In 2001, 31% of Canadians of Filipino origin aged 15 and over had either a bachelor’s or post-graduate degree.
-Canadians of Filipino origin with post-secondary qualifications are more likely to hold degrees in highly technical fields.
+Filipino-born Canadians are more likely to hold a university degree than the general population.
+In 2001, 31% of Canadians of Filipino heritage aged 15 and up held a bachelor's or postgraduate degree.
+Filipino-born Canadians with post-secondary qualifications likely hold degrees in highly technical fields.
 In 2001, people of Filipino origin accounted for 2% of university graduates in Canada.
-In 2001, studies show that 33% of women of Filipino origin had a university degree, compared to 27% of their male counterparts.
+In 2001, studies showed that 33% of women of Filipino origin had a university degree, compared to 27% of their male counterparts.

 Employment

 Most Canadians of Filipino origin are employed.
-In 2001, 72% of labour force participants of Filipino origin were employed.
-In the Filipino population, more men than women work outside the home.
-Canadians of Filipino origin constitute a high proportion of all those employed in both health occupations and in manufacturing.
-However, their representation was disproportionately low among the areas of management, education, politics, and the social sciences.
+In 2001, 72% of labor force participants of Filipino origin were employed.
+In the Filipino population, more men than women work outside the home, constituting a high proportion of all those employed in both healthcare and manufacturing.
+However, their representation was disproportionately low in management, education, politics, and the social sciences fields.